ChowWaiTin/Learning-and-Testing-with-Github/README.md

     # Listing all the stashes
     git stash list

-    # Retrive the latest stash
+    # Retrieve the latest stash
     git stash pop

-    # Droping a specific stash from list
+    # Dropping a specific stash from list
     git stash drop <id>

     # Delete all stash